desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The subspace id represents the id of the subspace containing the post to which this reaction is associated.

 ### Post ID
-The [post] ID indicates the ID of the posts to which the reaction is associated.
+The post id represents the id of post to which the reaction is associated.

 ### ID
 The unique ID that identifies the reaction itself.
 This ID is automatically assigned to the reaction at the moment of its